top of page

 Human Research: Clinical and Observational Findings

-Human studies have mirrored these animal findings, with various research projects linking preconceptional maternal mineral intake to offspring sex ratios:
+Human studies have mirrored these animal findings.
+Researchers have linked preconceptional maternal mineral intake to offspring sex ratios, contributing to gender swaying techniques:

 Conclusion

-• Higher sodium and potassium intake correlates with a higher proportion of male offspring.
+• Increased sodium and potassium intake relates to male offspring.

-• Higher calcium and magnesium intake correlates with a higher proportion of female offspring.
+• Elevated calcium and magnesium intake corresponds with female offspring.

 Find out more here. www.swaynatural.com